 He trailed off as the system lapsed into a blue-screen coma.
 I was stunned.
 Rarely had I seen a consumer so expertly recreate a PC malfunction.

 Holding a sheaf of papers in his hand, my friend pointed out notes from six different multi-hour support calls.
 He'd recorded the names of the support techs, as well as the time, date, and duration of each call.
 Each support tech had tried something different.
 For example, even though the PC came with security software, one had him install new protection from Trend Micro.
 In fact, there was a lot of utility installing and uninstalling.
-None of it worked.
+None of it worked."When did you get this?"
+I asked.
+"April," he replied.

 (full story)